-Nearly one-third of pledged Obama voters say the chief reason they are voting for him is because he has done a good job overall.
-Another 10 percent, believe it or not, say they will vote for him because of the economy and his economic recovery plan.
+Nearly one-third of Obama voters say the chief reason they are voting for him is because he has done a good job overall.
+Another 10 percent, believe it or not, say the will vote for him because of the economy and his economic recovery plan.

-Another 40 percent say they will support him because of what he has done for job creation and employment, for "the working/middle class," because they generally agree with his views, or just because they always vote Democratic.
+Another 40 percent say they will support him because of what he has done for job creation and employment, "the working/middle class," or they generally agree with his views, or just because they always vote Democratic.

-Much of the Democratic Party is made up of working class, low- to middle-income Americans and, of course, minorities.
-And these groups have arguably suffered most from Obama's policies, which have resulted in mediocre job creation, falling incomes and the weakest recovery since the Great Depression.
+Much of the Democratic Party is made up of "working class", low- to-middle income Americans and of course minorities.
+And these groups have arguably suffered most from Obama's policies that have resulted in mediocre job creation, falling incomes and the weakest recovery since the Great Depression.

 The job market for Hispanic men was also bleak and showed little or no signs of improvement: 11.1 percent, up from 9.8 percent in April.

-Job creation has plunged to nearly negligible levels in recent months, from subpar levels in the past three years.
-A mediocre 69,000 jobs were created last month, when we have had hundreds of thousands of jobs created month by month in previous recoveries.
+Job creation has plunged to nearly negligible levels in recent months, from sub-par levels in the past three years.
+A mediocre 69,000 jobs were created last month when we have ad hundreds of thousands of jobs created month by month in previous recoveries.

-Unemployment is particularly severe among middle-age Americans between the ages of 45 and 64.
+Unemployment is particularly severe among middle-age Americans between the ages of 45-to-64-year-olds.
 The jobless level among this group "remains near its highest rate in 70 years," The Wall Street Journal reported last weekend.

-The long-stalled economy grew by 1.9 percent in the first three months of this year, the economic equivalent of barely breathing.
+The long stalled economy barely grew by 1.9 percent in the first three months of this year, the economic equivalent of barely breathing.
 It grew by only 1.7 percent in 2011.

 Yet in a breathtaking remark that revealed how deeply uninformed and disconnected he is from all of this, Obama said "the private sector is doing fine."
 The public sector is the one that needs financial assistance, he said.

-Knowing this was patently false, the Heritage Foundation rechecked the employment numbers at the U.S. Bureau of Labor Statistics for the last five years, and here's what it found:
+Knowing this was patently false, the Heritage Foundation rechecked the employment numbers at the U.S. Bureau of Labor Statistics for the last five years and here's what they found: